 Whenever we get cravings for meatballs there are two ways we imagine it going down.
 Of course, we’d be lying if we didn’t say Lady and the Tramp style; Philip rolling a meatball over with his nose and us ending the night with a kiss as we share a single spaghetti noodle.
 And the other, a little less messy but equally as dramatic, is a giant pan filled with Spicy Meatballs Baked in Tomato Sauce and Mozzarella.

-Served in a simple and fresh tomato sauce with basil, chili peppers and garlic, these spicy meatballs are the perfect size to serve as a shared appetizer or the main course with a few pieces of grilled crostini.
-Smear a spoonful of tomato sauce on you bread, place one spicy meatball on your crostini and cut it open to enjoy.
+Served in a simple and fresh tomato sauce with basil, chili peppers, and garlic, these spicy meatballs are the perfect size to serve as a shared appetizer or the main course with a few pieces of grilled crostini.
+Smear a spoonful of tomato sauce on your bread, place one spicy meatball on your crostini and cut it open to enjoy.

 Chef Sous Chef

 How to Make Our Spicy and Gluten-Free Meatballs

 Before we get into the recipe, a few quick notes on meatballs and tips for cooking them different ways.

 Meatballs are typically made with a mixture of meats (beef, pork, and veal), bread, egg, and spices.
 This results in a delicious meatballs that forms a consistent shape and holds up well to a variety of cooking methods.

 We were making these meatballs to serve in a group that included a gluten-free person so we made adjustments so everyone could enjoy them without having to make a whole separate recipe.
 Because the meatballs are the star of this dish, we opted for grass-fed beef, forming it into balls and then delicately rolling them in salt and pepper (no egg or bread crumbs) allowing the flavour to really shine from our homemade tomato sauce.

 There are three common ways to cook meatballs, pan-fried, oven-baked and braised.